transloadit/node-sdk/README.md

 #### async replayAssemblyNotification(assemblyId, params)

-Replays the notification for the assembly identified by the given `assemblyId` (required argument).
+Replays the notification for the Assembly identified by the given `assemblyId` (required argument).
 Optionally you can also provide a `notify_url` key inside `params` if you want to change the notification target.
 See [API documentation](https://transloadit.com/docs/api/#assembly-notifications-assembly-id-replay-post) for more info about `params`.

 #### async listAssemblyNotifications(params)

-Retrieves an array of assembly notifications.
+Retrieves an array of Assembly notifications.
 [See example](examples/list_assembly_notifications.js) and [API documentation](https://transloadit.com/docs/api/#assembly-notifications-get) for more info about `params`.

 #### streamAssemblyNotifications(params)